 -

-On receipt of the referral forms, the HR Helpdesk will send a confirmation email to you and the employee to confirm the start and end date of the redeployment search period as well as the process to be followed.
+On receipt of the registration, HR Helpdesk will send a confirmation email to the manager and the employee (cc'ing the HR Business Partner) to confirm receipt as well as the process to be followed.
+The start and end date of the redeployment process will also be confirmed.

-- You should ensure that all relevant contact information for the employee is up to date on the referral form.
+Substantive managers should ensure that all relevant contact information for the employee is up to date on the registration form.

 - Downloads